nicoalba/spectro-assignment/writing-assignment.md

 The output depends on the command you execute once you enter the interactive session.

+When using Palette, ensure your user role has permissions to execute commands in containers, as defined in the cluster's security policies.

 For more info, available flags, and example commands, refer to [`exec` on K8s docs](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#exec).

 ## `kubectl debug`